FMJansen/inclusief.design/index.md

 ## What can we do?

-I want to help Dutch designers find out what they can do.
-So, this is a collection of learnings from marginalized communities both in and outside of The Netherlands and the field of design.
+Learn!
+So, this is a collection of learnings from marginalized communities and others, both in and outside of The Netherlands and the field of design.
 You can use it as inspiration, a checklist, a reading guide, or however you want.

   <div class="content-overview__container" markdown="0">